PhilGsk/whosnotfollowingyouback/README.md

 <h1 align="center">
-  Check who of your instagram folower arent following you back
+  Check whos not following you back
 </h1>